BytePane

 What is Astro used for?

 Astro is primarily used for content-driven websites, static sites.
-It was created by Fred K. Schott in 2022 and follows the content-first paradigm.
+It was created by Fred K. Schott in 2022.
+It follows the content-first paradigm.

 Is Astro hard to learn?